Getting to and from the ground

 If you're driving over, try to get there reasonably early and park up near Anfield and you'll be well placed for getting away after the game.

 As far as pubs are concerned, it's horses for courses.
 There's a load around the ground and in particular along Walton Road and County Road, and the only one I'm aware of as being totally no-go for away fans is the Royal Oak.
 It goes without saying that the nearer you are to the ground the busier they're likely to be.
-There's a Wetherspoons (the Thomas Frost) on Walton Road, the only place anywhere near the ground where you can get cask ale.
+There's a Wetherspoons (the Thomas Frost) on Walton Road, which welcomes away fans and is the only place anywhere near the ground where you can get cask ale.
 It does though apparently get chocka.
-Just down the road is Bradleys Wine Bar (not actually a wine bar, just a pub!), which was totally refurbished in 2009 and gets good write-ups.
 If you're driving over and park somewhere near Anfield you might want to drink in the one of the pubs around there.
 The Arkles is an old favourite.
 It has cask ale on for Liverpool home games, perhaps it's the same for Everton games.

 If you get the train over then you may prefer to drink in the centre until late on, in which case you're spoilt for choice.
-We have often gone to the Richard John Blackler just down from the station.
-However, it's notorious for bad service so I would give it a miss.
+We have been known to go to the Richard John Blackler just down from the station.
+However, it's notorious for bad service, so I would give it a miss.
 You'd be better off going to the Crown, which you pass on the way to the Richard John Blackler.
 It's a traditional pub which has a decent selection of beers and pub food at reasonable prices.
+More or less next door is the recently opened Lime Street Central, a Greene King pub.
 Also recommended are the Ship and Mitre, which has a vast selection of beers from both the UK and abroad, and the nearby Excelsior, which is very much like the Crown.
 From both of these it's a five minute walk to Moorfields station.
-Another option is the Globe.
-This a traditional cosy little pub, with great staff and friendly customers, not to mention a good range of beer.
+Another option is the the Globe.
+This is a traditional cosy little pub, with great staff and friendly customers, not to mention a good range of beer.
 Plus it's literally two minutes from Liverpool Central station.
 Other places you might want to try are Doctor Duncan's and the Poste House, both of which have a good range of beers and get decent reviews.
-Finally, Wetherspoons have recently opened a new outlet right next door to the station, the North Western.
+There's another Spoons right next door to the station, the North Western.
 It's got a similar feel to the Union Rooms.

 All the pubs mentioned, plus a few others, are shown on the pub maps below.